kis-moho/Using-Python-to-Access-Web-Data/README.md

     - read the XML data from that URL using urllib,
     - parse and extract the comment counts from the XML data,
     - compute the sum of the numbers in the file.
+6. **Extracting Data from JSON**: a script (6_extracting_data_from_JSON.py) performing the following tasks:
+    - prompt for a URL,
+    - read the JSON data from that URL using urllib,
+    - parse and extract the comment counts from the JSON data,
+    - compute the sum of the numbers in the file.